Dada Kondke: Career

-Stage career
+Early career

 Kondke was involved in cultural activities of Seva Dal, a Congress party volunteers organization, where he started working in dramas.
 During this period came in contact with various Marathi stage personalities including writer, Vasant Sabnis.
 Later, Kondke started his own theatre company, and approached Sabnis to compose a drama script for him.
 Sabnis appreciated Dada's performance in Khankhanpurcha Raja (Translation: Bankrupt King), and agreed to write a modern Marathi language Tamasha or Loknatya (folk play).
 The drama was named Vichha Majhi Puri Kara (Translation: Fulfill my Wish).
 The drama went on to play over 1500 shows all over Maharashtra and made Dada a star.